-Appointment, Removal and Resignation of Directors
+Division 1 - Appointment, Removal and Resignation of Directors

-Subdivision 1

-Requirement to have Directors
+Subdivision 1 - Requirement to have Directors

-444. Public company and company limited by guarantee required to have at least 2 directors
+10.1 Public company and company limited by guarantee required to have at least 2 directors

-- (1) This section applies to- - (a) a public company; and - (b) a company limited by guarantee. - (2) The company must have at least 2 directors. - (3) With effect from the date of incorporation of the company, the first directors of the company are the persons named as the directors in the incorporation form delivered to the Registrar under section 62(1). - (4) A person who is deemed to be a director of the company under section 153(2) of the pre-amended predecessor Ordinance immediately before the commencement date of this section continues to be deemed to be a director of the company as if section 19(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004) had not been enacted, until a notice of appointment of a director is delivered to the Registrar in accordance with section 636(1).
+- (1) This section applies to

+- (a) a public company; and

+- (b) a company limited by guarantee.

+- (2) The company must have at least 2 directors.

+(3) With effect from the date of incorporation of the company, the first directors of the company are the persons named as the directors in the application form submitted under section 3.1(1).5

+(4) A person who is still deemed to be a director of the company under section 153(2) of the pre-amended predecessor Ordinance immediately before the commencement of this section continues to be deemed to be a director of the company as if section 19(1) of Schedule 2 to the Companies (Amendment) Ordinance 2004 (30 of 2004) had not been enacted, until a notice of appointment of a director is given to the Registrar in accordance with section 12.112(1).

-- (5) If a power specified in subsection (6) is exercisable by a director under the company's articles where the number of directors is reduced below the number fixed as the necessary quorum of directors, the power is exercisable also where the number of directors is reduced below the number required by subsection (2). - (6) The power specified for the purposes of subsection (5) is a power to act for the purpose of- - (a) increasing the number of directors; or - (b) calling a general meeting of the company, but not for any other purpose.
+(5) If a power specified in subsection (6) is exercisable by a director under the company's articles where the number of directors is reduced below the number fixed as the necessary quorum of directors, the power is exercisable also where the number of directors is reduced below the number required by subsection (2).